Preprocessing

 What’s the problem in including the definitions in the header files?

 Firstly, there is no need to compile the built-in functions, as they are pre-compiled and ready to use.
-Secondly, commonly used header files like stdio.h contain hundreds of lines of code for each function, making re-compiling these functions unfeasible.
+Secondly, the standard input and output functions have hundreds of lines of code, including all of this code in the stdio.h header does not make sense because not all the functions maybe used by the program.
 Therefore, it is better to add just declarations of the functions in the header file.
 By doing this, we tell the compiler that we may use some or all of these functions later in our code, and to skip the definitions for now.
 The definitions of the specific functions used in the program will be provided later.
 This allows us to pass the compilation phase without any errors.

 What is the meaning of “preprocessor expands macros”?